-During the COVID-19 pandemic, governments, local authorities, charities and local communities have been working to ensure access to food for those facing new risks of food insecurity due to being unable to go out for food or to income losses arising from the COVID-19 crisis.
-New schemes have been developed, such as governments replacing incomes of people at risk of unemployment on account of the lockdown, providing food parcels for people asked to shield, referrals for people to receive voluntary help with grocery shopping, and free school meals replacement vouchers or cash transfers.
-These have been working alongside existing provision for those unable to afford food – such as food banks – which has also seen a dramatic rise in demand during lockdown.
-The result has been a complex set of support structures which have been developing and changing as the COVID-19 outbreak, and its impacts, evolve.
+During the COVID-19 pandemic, governments, local authorities, charities and local communities have been working to ensure access to food for those facing new risks of food insecurity due to being unable to go out for food or due to income losses arising from the crisis.
+New schemes have been developed, such as governments replacing incomes of people at risk of unemployment on account of lockdowns, providing food parcels for people asked to shield, referrals for people to receive voluntary help with grocery shopping, and free school meals replacement vouchers or cash transfers.
+These have been working alongside existing provision for those unable to afford food – such as food banks – which have been adapting their services to continue to meet increasing demand from a range of population groups.
+The result has been a complex set of support structures which have been developing and changing as the COVID-19 pandemic, and its impacts, evolve.

 About the project

 The project is funded by the Economic and Social Research Council (ESRC) through the UKRI Ideas to Address COVID-19 grant call and runs from July 2020 to January 2022.
 The research aims to provide collaborative monitoring and analysis of food support systems to inform food access policy and practice.
 The research team is led by the University of Sheffield and King’s College London alongside colleagues from Sustain: the alliance for better food and farming and Church Action on Poverty.
 Full details of the team are below.
 Collaboration with partners and stakeholders is at the heart of the project.
 The research team is working with stakeholders from national and local government, the civil service, third sector, NGOs as well as people who are accessing food and financial assistance during the pandemic.

 Work package 1: National level food access systems mapping and monitoring